Post Molding Production and Services

 Some projects rely on over-molding or in-mold design and decoration (IMDD) to add finishing touches, but these methods are not always an option due to color variations, material textures, security needs, part size, or other challenges.
 In these situations, customers should consider top coat painting or shielding.

-Top coat painting and shielding add finishing touches to parts through film, paint, powdered plastics, or metallic vapors.
+Top coat painting and shielding add finishing touches to parts through film, paint, or metallic vapors.
 These processes add aesthetic appeal, while also improving functionality and longevity.

-Seaway Plastics and Wright Engineered Plastics offer the following injection molding painting processes:
+Seaway uses the following injection molding painting processes:

 • Spray painting